artem-nemudryi/artem-nemudryi.github.io/research/index.md

 {% capture text %}
 How do cells cope with RNA damage?
 The prevailing view is that defective RNA is cleared and replaced as the new RNA is transcribed. **Why repair RNA if cells can re-synthesize it?**

 Our recent work challenges this paradigm.
-We discovered that human cells repair RNA breaks induced by CRISPR ribonucleases and leveraged this mechanism to make programmable deletions in the human transcriptome (*Nemudraia, Nemudryi & Wiedenheft; Science, 2024*).
+We discovered that human cells repair RNA breaks induced by CRISPR ribonucleases and leveraged this mechanism to make programmable deletions in the human transcriptome (Nemudraia, Nemudryi & Wiedenheft, *Science*, 2024).

 We use programmable CRISPR ribonucleases to break RNA, study how it is repaired, and develop RNA editing tools with therapeutic potential.